SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 # Entrepreneurship Journalism
-A portfolio of entrepreneurship journalism and editorial work produced for the Great British Entrepreneur Awards, including interviews, profiles and feature reporting on founders, SMEs, and business leaders across the UK.
+A portfolio of my entrepreneurship journalism and editorial work produced for the Great British Entrepreneur Awards, including interviews, profiles and feature reporting on founders, SMEs, and business leaders across the UK.

 During my time working with the Great British Entrepreneur Awards, I served as **co-writer and co-editor of *Entrepreneurs GB Magazine***.